-The purpose of this post is to create the list of basic terms concerning the Application Programming Interface.
-This glossary will provide an overview of what an API is and what it does.
+The purpose of this post is to provide a clear list of basic terms related to Application Programming Interfaces.
+This glossary offers an overview of what an API is and what it does.

 API

-According to Wikipedia, API is a set of routines, protocols, and tools for building software applications.
-Speaking in the simplest terms, it provides a way to connect various computer software components and enables data sharing.
-API allows to access and integrate data into 3rd- party sites and applications at once.
+An API (Application Programming Interface) is a set of routines, protocols, and tools for building software applications.
+Put simply, it provides a way to connect different computer software components and enables data sharing between them.
+An API allows data to be accessed and integrated into third-party sites and applications.

 API Design

-The process of developing and implementing API to open backend data and functionality to be reused in new apps.
+The process of developing and implementing an API to expose backend data and functionality so it can be reused in new applications.

 API Economy